 In years 7 and 8, all pupils' reading is monitored through Accelerated Reader testing.
-Students in any year group who present with significant reading concerns are assessed on a one to one basis, using standardised reading tests by our SENDCo.
+Students in any year group who present with significant reading concerns are assessed on a one-to-one basis, using standardised reading tests by staff in our department.